Sprained Ankle Exercises

 This exercise is best performed with a therapist or partner providing resistance.
 But you can use any immovable object, for example, a table leg.

-To strengthen the invertors (tibialis posterior muscle) push the inside of the foot against a table or chair leg.
+To strengthen the inverters (tibialis posterior muscle), push the inside of the foot against a table or chair leg.
 Try to turn the foot inwards against resistance.
 To strengthen the evertors (peroneal muscles), push the outside of your foot against a table or chair leg.
 Try to turn the foot outwards.

 Slow ankle inversion